tamarakaufler/grpc-char-vs-rune/README.md

 ### integration testing

 redis methods for storing and retrieval are tested with the help of dockertest (github.com/ory/dockertest/v3).
-The module provides a redis docker container without the need for using docker-compose.
+The dockertest module provides a redis docker container without the need for using docker-compose.
 These tests are strictly speaking unit tests, but as they require docker, they are tagged as intergration_tests.

+###

+## Metrics

+Metrics sent using the StatsD protocol to Telegraf, the StatsD aware service that stores the data in a timne-series database influxdb database.

+The required services, telegraph and influxdb, are started using _make start-services_ task, that also starts the grpc-char-to-rune service.

+### TODO

+Send the metrics

 #### telegraph - StatsD metrics server